mota494/42_Born2BeRoot/README.md

 `sudo apt-get install libpam-pwquality`: to install the password quality check library

-`sudo vim /etc/pam.d/common-password`: opens up the config gile for the password quality check
+`sudo vim /etc/pam.d/common-password`: opens up the config file for the password quality check

 on that file you'll need to edit the line that has the `pam_pwquality.so`, after you find that write right next to it this